 Owasco Lake

 When you’re on Owasco Lake, you should troll for lakers at a depth of 90 to 150 feet of water during the summer months.
-Some people have also found vertical jigging very effective for catching lake trout on this lake.
+Some anglers have also found vertical jigging very effective for catching lake trout on this lake.

 Cayuga Lake Fish Species